 Perhaps the biggest sign you should be getting a divorce is that you’re constantly wondering whether you should or not.

 Here’s the truth about confusion—it’s usually a lie.
 We tell ourselves we’re confused about what to do when we know in our hearts.
 But we’re afraid to admit the truth to ourselves because we know this means we’ll have to take action.

 So if you’re here wondering whether it’s time to get a divorce, it’s likely you already have your answer.

-Getting a divorce isn’t easy.
+Getting a divorce, and processing the loneliness that comes after, isn’t easy.
 However, it can also mark the beginning of a new, exciting chapter.